LewL-ui/csgo-skin-changer/README.md

 ```
 To keep your actual skin applied on the weapon, set `skinID` to `0`.

+You can find skin ids from [here](https://csgostash.com/), finding a skin, and the Finish Catalog is your skin id.

 ## Known Issues
   * The skin swapper has some flaws and crashes some times.
 Usually a restart of the script fixes it.